Built for LLMs and code agents

 LLMs generate SQL.
 Code agents modify SQL.
 Both need fast, structured feedback to know whether what they produced is correct.
-Datoria provides the tight feedback loop that turns "generate and hope" into "generate and verify."
+Datoria gives them a tight enough loop to turn "generate and hope" into "generate and verify."

-When an LLM generates a SQL query, you typically have two options: run it against a database (slow, expensive, requires credentials) or trust the output (risky).
-There's no middle ground -- no way to structurally validate the SQL, check types, trace lineage, or verify correctness without execution.
+When an LLM emits a SQL query, you usually have two options: run it against a database (slow, expensive, requires credentials) or trust the output (risky).
+There's nothing in the middle that checks syntax, types, and lineage without execution.

-Parse generated SQL in 56 microseconds and know immediately:
+Parse generated SQL in 56 microseconds and know:

 - Is the SQL syntactically valid for the target dialect?

-With error recovery, even partially broken SQL yields a useful partial AST -- the agent can see which parts are valid and which need fixing.
+With error recovery, even partially broken SQL yields a useful partial AST.
+The agent can see which parts are valid and which still need fixing.

-Type inference resolves the data type of every expression, column, and function call -- without connecting to a warehouse:
+Type inference resolves the data type of every expression, column, and function call — no warehouse connection required:

 - Does